Białystok Cathedral: History

 In the interwar period, the focus was on completing the interior design of the temple.
 At the beginning of 1925, the Warsaw sculptor Wincenty Begnesy presented a design for the stalls and the frame of the portal leading to the sacristy.
 The stalls were to be made of wood and placed on both sides of the presbytery.
 They were to consist of seats and backrests with suspended canopies and their decoration was to be neo-Gothic (tracery, pinnacles, finials).
 The design was partially implemented - the seats were placed on both sides only in the altar bay.

 In 1926, the design for the Crucifixion altar, also by Begnesy, was ready.
 A temporary, neo-Gothic altar with a painting of St. Roch was also placed in the left arm of the transept.

 In the years 1926–1929, two neo-Gothic confessionals and pews were made, and 14 Stations of the Cross were hung on the church walls – bas-reliefs cast in plaster and enclosed in neo-Gothic frames.

 In 1938, an agreement was concluded with the City Council regarding the regulation of the intersection of Kościelna and Niemiecka Streets (currently Kilińskiego); a concrete retaining wall was built to secure the temple located on a high embankment, and the square in front of the church facade was redesigned.

 World War II

 The war period was characterized by an atmosphere of tension and terror.
 The presbytery and parish house were home to Nazi or Soviet security services.
-In Junse 1941 Dean Aleksander Chodyka was arrested in a search conducted in the church by the Soviet when they claimed about shooting done from the church tower.
+In June 1941 Dean Aleksander Chodyka was arrested in a search conducted in the church by the Soviet when they claimed about shooting done from the church tower.
 In 1941, the church interior was painted cream.
 In 1941–1942, new polychromes were made and a parquet floor was laid in the old church.

 On July 22–23, 1944, the church spared the destruction of Białystok by the Germans retreating from the Eastern Front, with the church buildings did not sustain any major damage, unlike the completely burnt-out downtown of Białystok.

 Between 1996 and 2004 the church was restored.